CAN YOU PASS THE TERRORISM QUIZ?

 “The fact that most terrorists are not psychotic, sociopathic, or otherwise psychologically damaged suggests the importance of environmental factors in their decision to join a terrorist organization.”
 (Kenneth M. Pollack, A Path Out of the Desert: A Grand Strategy for America in the Middle East, Random House, New York: 2008, 173, 175.
-Hereinafter referred to as, Pollack.)
+Hereinafter, “Pollack 2008.”)

 -“[E]xperts seem to agree…that suicide bombers are normal individuals; they are not ‘crazy’ or born with a psychopathology that predisposes them to violent activism.”
 (Mohammed M. Hafez, Suicide Bombers In Iraq: The Strategy and Ideology of Martyrdom, United States Institute of Peace Press, Washington D.C.: 2007, 8.
-Hereinafter referred to as, Hafez.)
+Hereinafter, “Hafez 2007.”)

 5. How many suicide bombings had Iraq experienced before the 2003 US invasion?

 -None. “[I]raq…never experienced suicide terrorism before 2003 [yet after the US invasion, Iraq]…has produced the largest arsenal of ‘martyrs’ ever seen…” (Hafez 2007, 5).
 The US-led invasion also unleashed “a sectarian bloodbath, grinding minorities such as [Iraq’s] ancient Christian communities between the wounded identities of the Sunni and Shia.”
 Violent sectarianism, in other words, was a terrible consequence of the invasion.
 (Financial Times, 15/16 June 2013, 7)